Kim Svoboda enthusiastically deems herself an overachiever.

 Saving for multiple goals

 Svoboda wants to put away money for retirement and, at the same time, save up for the home in Wisconsin.
 The first order of business, Seward said, is to capitalize on her company's 401(k) match.
 That's like free money.
-The next thing to consider would be saving 3 to 6 months of cash in an emergency fund.
+The next thing to consider would be funding an emergency savings account.
+Fidelity suggests starting by saving $1,000, then working up to 3 to 6 months' worth of essential expenses.
 Svoboda had both those items in place.
 With that in mind, Seward suggested that it could be a good idea to save for the Wisconsin home aggressively.
 With mortgage rates significantly higher than in recent years, the more money she can use for a down payment, the better.

 Handling turbulent markets